Asking questions about the work of Levent Alpöge

 Do the Planck base units define the first infinitesimal sphere?
 If so, is sphere stacking-and-packing a fundamental of physicality?

 If base-2 is applied, there are just 202 doublings to the approximate age and size of the universe and wave-particles-fluctuations are first measured between Notations-64 to Notation-67.
 The first second comes along within Notation-143.
 It is a description of the very early universe.
-Interesting?
+Is it at least a little interesting? …worth pursuing?

 Thank you.